-U.S. Treasury Regulations under Section 385 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), impose limitations on intercompany debt incurred by the NF Group.
+U.S. tax legislation and regulations impose limitations on intercompany debt incurred by the Company's U.S. subsidiaries.
 These regulations treat related party debt as equity for U.S. federal income tax purposes in certain circumstances - including, for example, in certain circumstances in which a debtor corporation makes a distribution exceeding certain current and accumulated earnings and profits.
-The Code Section 385 regulations generally apply only to related party debt issued by U.S. corporations after April 4, 2016.
-However, the regulations may also recharacterize as equity certain related party debt refinanced or otherwise deemed reissued after April 4, 2016, subject to complex exceptions.
-These rules may also apply to Financing Transactions (as defined below) treated as issued after April 4, 2016.
-If any debt issued by the NF Group were so recharacterized, then the otherwise deductible interest paid on such debt could be recharacterized as a non-deductible distribution subject to U.S. federal withholding tax.
-Such withholding tax, as well as the loss of the deduction by the U.S. subsidiary, would increase the NF Group's U.S. federal income tax liability and adversely affect the Company's financial position, cash flow and liquidity.
+If any debt issued by the Company's U.S subsidiaries were recharacterized as equity under the regulations, then the otherwise deductible interest paid on such debt could be recharacterized as a non-deductible distribution subject to U.S. federal withholding tax.
+Such withholding tax, as well as the loss of the deduction by the U.S. subsidiary, could increase the U.S. federal income tax liability and adversely affect the Company's financial position, cash flow and liquidity.